mjdiaz/userinterface.js/README.md

 - [calculator](https://github.com/thoughtsunificator/userinterface.js-calculator)
 - [ms_paint](https://github.com/thoughtsunificator/userinterface.js-ms_paint)

-You will find all the demos on the [userinterface.js-samples](https://github.com/thoughtsunificator/userinterface.js-samples) repository.

 ## Running the tests

 In order to be able to run the test you need to install nodeunit: ```npm install -g nodeunit```.